Types of OCD: Everything You Need to Know About the Subtypes of OCD

 Cognitive-behavioral therapy (CBT) for OCD

 CBT is a type of psychotherapy with the goal of changing negative thoughts and behaviors through coping strategies and techniques that help manage OCD symptoms.
-CBT can be used alone or in combination with other interventions.
+CBT for addiction treatment can be used alone or in combination with other interventions.

 Exposure and Response Prevention (ERP) Therapy for OCD?